ClickHouse/ClickHouse/docs/en/getting_started/index.rst

     Client: dbms/src/Client/
     Server: dbms/src/Server/

-For the server, create a catalog with data, such as:
+For the server, create a directory with data, such as:

 .. code-block:: text